-Deceased Animals
+> Deceased Animals

-Nanaimo appears to be unique in expecting ACOs to remove and dispose of all deceased animals found on public land, including beaches, parks, and roadways.
-Most jurisdictions assign responsibility for at least some (e.g., deer, other wildlife) if not all animal carcasses to public works departments, which are typically better resourced than ACOs with equipment and crews to deal with animal carcasses.
+Nanaimo expects ACOs to remove and dispose of all deceased animals found on public land, including beaches, parks, and roadways.
+Most jurisdictions assign responsibility for at least some (e.g., deer, other wildlife) if not all animal carcasses to public works departments or separate contractors that have the equipment and crews to deal with deceased animals.

 The assignment of this responsibility to ACOs can have - and has had - a significant impact on Nanaimo's ACOs.
-The data presented in Figure 2.2 (Chapter 2) show that ACOs in 2019 collected and transported almost 400 animal carcasses.
+The data presented in Figure 2.2 (Chapter 2) show that ACOs in 2019 collected and transported 398 animal carcasses, including 69 cats and two dogs.
 Given that ACOs typically work alone (there are only 2.3 FTE), it can take several hours to retrieve and move the carcass of a large animal such as a deer.
 The time spent on this task takes away from time that could be spent conducting proactive patrols, engaging with animal owners, and addressing other needs.

-The City should consider transferring responsibility for dealing with all animal carcasses, other than those of cats and dogs, to the City's public works crews.
-These crews, with their range of equipment types and larger staff complements, would be more efficient in fulfilling the task.
+The City should consider transferring responsibility for dealing with all animal carcasses on public land, other than those of cats and dogs, to a group with the equipment, know-how, and personnel to handle the task.
+There are two options to consider: